BlackBrix/STM32duino-bootloader/README.md

+this repo is forked from [rogerclarkmelbourne/STM32duino-bootloader](https://github.com/rogerclarkmelbourne/STM32duino-bootloader)
+--
-the following readme.md is the original one from the original repo on https://github.com/rogerclarkmelbourne/STM32duino-bootloader
+the following readme.md is the original one from the original repo mentioned above
 but is outdated / obsolete in some of the listed points (I will mark these later with a ~~strikethrough~~)

 I forked this repo to make a bootloader binary for a new board with